focusonb/QtGameWuziqi/README.md

 dynamic libraries our Qt program needs while it is running.

   3.Compile source files.
-It is worth noting that maybe the expression of including header files in the files which your user interface compiler automaticaly output is '#include "MyButton.h"',try changng it to '#include <MyButton.h>' if you encounter fails in compilation.
+It is worth noting that maybe the expression of including header files in the files which your user interface compiler automaticaly output is '#include <MyButton.h>',try changng it to '#include "MyButton.h"' if you encounter fails in compilation.